pjgneck/ASE_420_Individual_Project/Presentation.md

 ---
 ## Problem

-1. Managing SSH commands and device information manually is time-consuming
+1. Managing terminal commands and device information manually is time-consuming
 2. No easy way to store, search, or copy commands and device IPs
 3. Lack of visual organization or security for command/device data
 4. No simple way to **share commands or device info** with team members